AlgoLab/malva/README.md

-     -m              max amount of RAM in GB - KMC parameter (default:4) -p              strip "chr" from sequence names (dafault:false) -u              use uniform a priori probabilities (default:false)
+     -m              max amount of RAM in GB - KMC parameter (default:4) -p              strip "chr" from sequence names (dafault:false) -u              use uniform a priori probabilities (default:false) -v              output COVS and GTS in INFO column (default: false)

 Positional arguments:
     <reference>     reference file in FASTA format (can be gzipped)